-As for helpers, the situation is quite different because they interact each others via cytokine signalling \cite{jensen,cytokines} which is non-specific, so that intra-clonal response can be highly cooperative\footnote{In particular biochemistries quantify the property of cooperation by a direct measure of the Hill coefficient $C$ \cite{biochimica}\cite{aldo}, such that for its high values, e.g. $C \geq 4$ there is a strong sigmoidal shape in the response: The system shows unresponsiveness to small stimuli while it is maximally responding once the stimulus reaches a threshold and stay stable beyond.}.
-Thus, the activity $h_i$ can be better approximated by a step function (a steep hyperbolic tangent), which can be seen as a digital switch w.r.t the B kinetics.
-Consequently, we define their status (active/inactive) as a binary Ising spin such that if $h_i=-1$ the $i^{th}$ clone is quiescent, while if $h_i=+1$ it is firing, namely secreting cytokines\footnote{We stress that, as simplifying assumptions, we neglected details about the subclasses $T_{h_1},T_{h_2}$ \cite{jensen} which would clarify the cytokine loops inside helpers and we neglected further the "hierarchical" strength of various cytokines \cite{hierarchical} (e.g. interferons usually induce stronger responses w.r.t. interleukins) assuming all the chemical signals as equivalent and loosing a more complex alphabet for chemical messengers.}.
+As for helper cells, we analogously introduce a set of quantities representing the status of each clone: we call $h_i$ the activity of the $i^{th}$ helper clone.
+However, differently from B cells, helper cells interact via cytokine signalling \cite{jensen,cytokines}, which is non-specific, and intra-clonal response can be highly cooperative\footnote{In particular, in biochemistry the degree of cooperation is measured by the Hill coefficient $C$ \cite{biochimica,aldo}, such that for high values, e.g. $C \geq 4$ there is a strong sigmoidal shape in the response: The system shows unresponsiveness to small stimuli while it is maximally responding once the stimulus reaches a threshold and stay stable beyond.} so that $h_i$ is better approximated by a step function (a steep hyperbolic tangent).
+Consequently, we define the status (active/inactive) of helper clones as a ``hard spin'', such that if $h_i=-1$ the $i^{th}$ clone is quiescent, while if $h_i=+1$ it is firing, namely secreting cytokines\footnote{As simplifying assumptions, we neglected details about the subclasses $T_{h_1},T_{h_2}$ \cite{jensen} and we neglected the "hierarchical" strength of various cytokines \cite{hierarchical} (e.g. interferons usually induce stronger responses w.r.t. interleukins) assuming all the chemical signals as equivalent.
+These assumptions can be relaxed by assuming a more complex alphabet for chemical messengers.}.

-As cytokines may have either positive (expansion) and negative (suppression) signs, we model the system of B and H interactions as a bipartite spin glass admitting the Hamiltonian representation\footnote{Note that this Hamiltonian shares the same mathematical structure of the cost functions of the Boltzmann learning machine \cite{benjo}, whose thermodynamical equivalence with neural networks has been deepened in \cite{hotel}.}